exanova-y/scent-context/app/README.md

+### Scent context app

+Folders:
+1. data-collection
+2. dashboard
+3. classification
+4. retrieval

+## How to contribute
-### Nonhumanscent: graphs
+### Recording data
+1. Navigate to the firmware repo from `https://github.com/eigenlucy/nonhumanscent/`

-1. Flash `firmware/src/main.cpp` to microcontroller.
+2. Flash `firmware/src/main.cpp` to microcontroller.
 You could get the vscode extension of Platformio, open `main.cpp` and simply click the arrow buttons.
-2. Record data for each scent.
-Here the scents were recorded only 5 mins at a time.
+3. Record data for each scent.
+We have 30 min and 5 min recordings.
-3. Manually copy paste the data from the serial monitor into a text file inside app/data.
+4. Manually copy paste the data from the serial monitor into a text file inside app/data-collection.

+### Working on dashboard, classification and retrieval
-4. Set up the venv:
+1. Set up the venv:
 ```bash
 uv venv